 Your expiry date has been extended to make up for your lost months of service.

 Yes!
 Print jobs are sent to the photocopying machines.

 Yes, we have two photocopiers available at the Music Library.
 See details.

-Yes!
-Starting September 7, we have Sony A7II cameras (with 4k video) available for loan.
 See Computers and technology loans for more details and to book equipment.
-We also have Zoom handheld field recorders, adapters, cables, and other accessories available for loan.
+We have Sony A7II cameras (with 4k video), Zoom handheld field recorders, adapters, cables, and other accessories available for loan.